Studying Business Administration in Germany

 This is how the course runs

-In the first few semesters students gain an overview of the management of companies, for example in the areas of production, sales, marketing or human resources.
-They focus on accounting and learn how to create and properly read annual financial statements.
-In addition, there are legal basics, maths and statistics and an insight into economics.
-"The basics are followed by discovery-based learning: case studies, group work and projects," says Hans Klaus.
-At many universities, in the second half of the Bachelor's degree program, students then focus on a particular area, such as human resources management, marketing or finance.
+In the first few semesters you gain an overview of the management of companies, for example in the areas of production, sales, marketing or human resources.
+You focus on accounting and learn how to create and properly read annual financial statements.
+In addition, you take mathematics, statistics, computer science and get an insight into economics.
+Private law principles are also important, with questions such as: What should I pay attention to when signing a loan agreement?
+From the very beginning, you learn in a practice-oriented way through case studies, group work and projects.
+Creating a sales concept for a real company can be one such project, another is calculating the costs for a change in the production process.
+At many universities, students focus on a specific area in their higher semesters, such as human resources management, controlling (the term used to describe the planning and management of company divisions), innovation management, marketing or finance.

 Typical questions raised within the subject